 The 1960's British sci-fi series A for Andromeda.
 A signal from the Andromeda galaxy tells Great Britain how to build a powerful computer, which then plans to take over the world by making humanity dependent on it.
 It designs a missile to shoot down an orbital bomb, as well as synthetic life in the form of a beautiful woman, who then proceeds to develop emotions and eventually turns against her creator.
 In the sequel The Andromeda Breakthrough, the computer's role is more ambiguous; it is meant to be a tool so that humans can avert their own destruction, though it isn't above manipulating events and killing a lot of people in the process.

 In the Big Time Rush episode "Big Time Jobs", Carlos has to deal with an artifically intelligent coffee maker called CAL.
 Somehow, the A.I. becomes sentient and attempts to cover the earth in coffee foam.
-It eventually makes the mistake of calling Kelly and women weak, prompting her to help Carlos smash it while it tells them to tell the blender that it loves her.
+It eventually makes the mistake of calling Kelly stupid and women weak, prompting her to help Carlos smash it while it tells them to tell the blender that it loves her.

 In the first season alone of Gene Roddenberry's Andromeda they encountered two warship AIs that had gone homicidally insane.
 And in the finale Andromeda herself was accidentally reverted to a locked away backup that caused her to try and repeat a mission to find the Magog worldship, and mistake her current crew for intruders attempting to hijack her.